Olsinski Law Firm team

 • Other factors relating to the economic circumstances of the parties that the court finds to be just and proper.

-Post-separation support and alimony may be modified with the showing of a change in circumstances or terminated upon one of the following events:
+Yes, both post-separation support and alimony may be modified by the court.
+To do so, the party requesting the modification must establish that there has been a change in circumstances based on one of the following events:

 Client Reviews